Top things to see and do in Madrid, one of Europe’s most dynamic capital cities.

 If it’s trendier style or a better clothes selection, head to LGBTQ friendly Chueca neighbourhood with its fun boutiques and great clubs and bars.
 Also close-by is Malasaña, another popular and fashionable area for new designers, great coffee stops and some amazing street art.
 At night time Madrid comes alive with terraces full of socialising folk, enjoying a drink, into the early hours.

 Madrid’s best parks to visit

-After all this sightseeing and shopping, take a break in one of the many excellent tree lined parks like the immense Casa de Campo which you can walk, ride a bike or enjoy its cafes.
-The park is also home to the excellent Madrid Zoo and Aquarium – worth a visit to see the giant pandas and dolphin show.
+After all this sightseeing and shopping, take a break in one of the many excellent tree lined parks.
+Downtown the immense Casa de Campo where you can walk, ride a bike or enjoy its cafes is close and easy accessible.
+The park is home to Madrid’s Zoo and Aquarium – worth a visit to see the giant pandas and dolphin show.

-Close to the Prado Art Gallery is one of Madrid’s largest parks.
-The elegant El Retiro Park with 350 acres to explore has a bucolic atmosphere of shady benches, grassy nooks and a spectacular lake to to hire a row boat.
-Participate in an integral part of Spain, the siesta, and nod off watching the rest of Madrid frolic around in the setting sun getting ready for a full night ahead.
+Close to the Prado Art Gallery is another of Madrid’s largest parks.
+Elegant El Retiro Park with 350 acres to explore, has a bucolic atmosphere.
+Shady trees, grassy nooks and a spectacular lake to to hire a row boat is enchanting.
+Find a bench and participate in an integral part of Spain, the siesta.
+Nod off watching the rest of Madrid frolic around in the setting sun getting ready for a full night ahead.

-Travel Tips – When to go to Madrid
+Travel Tips – When to go to Madrid, Spain

 Whenever you decide to go, rest assured, you will always find things to do in the fascinating city of Madrid.